British School of Amsterdam: Expansion

 In 1999 the numbers grew so rapidly that the school needed to rent another building for a year while the Board of Governors and Headmaster looked for a long-term solution to the growing need for suitable space as pupil numbers grew.
 The oldest children in the school were relocated in the West of Amsterdam, to a school in Orteliusstraat.
-School buses were arranged to take the children every morning and afternoon from Jan van Eijckstraat to and from the other site and the Gemeente gave the School its very own British School of Amsterdam bus stop.
+School buses were arranged to take the children every morning and afternoon from Jan van Eijckstraat to and from the other site and the Gemeente gave the school its very own British School of Amsterdam bus stop.

-In 2002 the School bought the site at Anthonie van Dijckstraat and leased the building across the road, next to the Montessori School, which was named the Jubilee Building.
+In 2002 the school bought the site at Anthonie van Dijckstraat and leased the building across the road, next to the Montessori School, which was named the Jubilee Building.
 The school offices and one of the three nursery classes were in the Jubilee Building and the two other nursery classes, Reception, Year 1 and Year 2 were in Anthonie van Dijckstraat.
 The rest of the school was still located at Jan van Eijckstraat.

 During these years the pupil numbers were always greatest in the Nursery and Reception and gradually decreased as the children grew older as many families made the decision to return to their home countries for their children to continue a more familiar system of education.
-However, as pupil numbers and demand increased the School gradually added year groups, building up to the point where there were enough older children to create a Senior School and offer British examinations.
+However, as pupil numbers and demand increased the school gradually added year groups, building up to the point where there were enough older children to create a Senior School and offer British examinations.
 In 2004 the Senior School moved to the site at Frederick Roeskestraat.

 In 2010, The British School of Amsterdam was changed into a stichting (a foundation).
 The main office is located at Havenstraat 6.
-The current school roll is just over 1,000.

-In April of 2021, The British School of Amsterdam Switched buildings from the site at Frederick Roeskestraat to the building at Havenstraat 6, a renovated prison from World War 2.
+In February 2017 the school purchased Huis van Bewaring, a 19th century prison.
+They renovated the building, and officially opened the site in April 2021, with capacity for 1,200 students.